-Drugs for pain relief are most frequently used by persons with IBS.
-However, few persons with IBS report being very satisfied with available treatments.
+Not all persons with IBS report being very satisfied with available treatments for pain in IBS.
 There continues to be a pressing need to find new and more effective treatments for IBS.

 Sources: IBS Patients: Their Illness Experience and Unmet Needs